QubesOS/qubes-doc/developer/general/usability-ux.rst

 This change means you should use `GTK <https://gtk.org/>`__ rather than Qt for new GUIs.

-All three of these mentioned desktop environments have their own `human interface guidelines <https://en.wikipedia.org/wiki/Human_interface_guidelines>`__, and we suggest you familiarize yourself with the platform you developing for.
+All three of these mentioned desktop environments have their own :wikipedia:`human interface guidelines <Human_interface_guidelines>`, and we suggest you familiarize yourself with the platform you developing for.

 - `GNOME Human Interface Guidelines <https://developer.gnome.org/hig/>`__